Are you interested in joining the Skunkworks program?

 Grades will be based on regular slide decks from each meeting and a summary slide deck I will ask for at the end of the semester.
 The basic grading rubric is below, although I reserve the right to alter this for a given individual to address particular situations:

-- Attended all meetings or had excuses, Submitted all slide decks for all meetings and final slide deck, and showed ~4x(# credits) hours of work/wk on average in those slide decks = A
+- Attended all meetings or had an excused absence, Submitted all slide decks for all meetings and final slide deck, and showed ~4x(# credits) hours of work/wk on average in those slide decks = A

 - Missed some meetings and/or slide decks and showed somewhat less than ~3x(# credits) hours of work/wk = B